ansible/community-docs/integration_tests_quick_start_guide.rst

 Before starting working on integration tests, to be able to run them locally, you need to prepare your environment.

-To learn how to do it quickly, refer to the `Quick-start development guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst#prepare-your-environment>`_.
+To learn how to prepare your environment quickly, refer to the `Quick-start development guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst#prepare-your-environment>`_.

 .. _Determine-if-integration-tests-exists: